nolanlawson/emoji-picker-element/README.md

 ##### `emoji-click-sync`

 > [!NOTE]
-> You likely only need this event if you need to copy the emoji to the clipboard,
+> Most likely, you should only use this event if you need to copy an emoji to the clipboard,
 > due to [a Safari bug](https://github.com/nolanlawson/emoji-picker-element/issues/281#issuecomment-3256832247).

 The `emoji-click-sync` event is exactly the same as `emoji-click`, except that the event is fired